Games Genie

 Which free RPG on Steam is best for solo players?

-How pay to win are free MMORPGs on Steam?
+How pay-to-win are free MMORPGs on Steam?

 Can you enjoy these free RPGs without buying expansions?